ZoomInfo

 10. VisitorQueue

-In addition to company identification, VisitorQueue provides contact data for key employees at visiting companies, focusing on decision-makers in departments like marketing, sales, and HR.
-Users can filter and segment leads based on various criteria and export them to CRM or email marketing tools for follow-up campaigns.
+In addition to company identification, VisitorQueue provides contact data for key employees at visiting companies, with a focus on decision-makers in departments like marketing, sales, and HR.
+Users can filter and segment leads based on various criteria and export them to CRM or email marketing tools for follow-up.
+VisitorQueue positions itself as an affordable alternative to enterprise-tier B2B visitor identification tools, with pricing based on the number of leads identified per month.

 • Company identification for website visitors